trumans/treehouse-portfolio/README.md

 Comments regarding Extra Credit functionality are at the bottom of this page.

 Displays information pages for various client-side apps coded for units 1 - 5 in the Full Stack JavaScript TechDegree.
 HTTP requests are handled with Express.
 Pages are rendered using Pug templates.
 Project pages include a link to their github repository from where they can be launched.

 ## To launch ##
-1. In a terminal window: node index.js
+1. In a terminal window the server is started by either "node app.js" or "npm start"
-2. In a browser open: localhost:3000
+2. In a browser open localhost:3000

 ## Project Structure ##